Complex projective structures with Schottky holonomy: Decomposition of a Schottky structure into almost good holed spheres

-{\it Case 1.} Suppose that $D$ is bounded by a boundary component $n'$ of $R$ different from $f(\ell)$.
-Then $f(\ell)$ and $f(m)$ are contained in different components of $\rs \sm n'$.
-We can assume that the curve $f \circ \ap$ is transversal to $n'$ by a small isotopy of $\ap$, if necessary.
-Since $f \circ \ap$ is a ($not$ necessarily simple) curve on $\rs$ connecting $f(\ell)$ to $f(m)$, $~f \cc \ap$ intersects $n'$ an odd number of times.
+{\it Case 1.} Suppose that $\pt D =: n'$ is different from $f(\ell)$.
+Then $f(\ell)$ and $f(m)$ are contained in the distinct components of $\rs \sm n'$.
+Then the curve $f \circ \ap$ is transversal to $n'$.
+Since $f \circ \ap$ is a curve on $\rs$ connecting $f(\ell)$ to $f(m)$, it intersects $n'$ an odd number of times.
 Therefore $\ap$ transversally intersects $f\iv(n')$ an odd number of times.
-By Lemma \ref{multiloop}, $~f\iv(n')$ is a multiloop on $\St$.
-Let $n$ be an inessential loop of $f\iv(n')$ that intersects $\ap$.
-Then $n$ bounds a closed disk $E$ in $\St$.
-Since $\ell $ and $m$ are essential loops on $\St$ and disjoint from $n$, they are contained in $\St \sm E$.
-Therefore $\ap$ intersects $n$ an even number of times.
-Since $\ap$ transversally intersects $f\iv(n')$ an odd number of times, $\ap$ must intersect an essential loop of $f\iv(n')$.
-Therefore $\ap$ transversally intersects $\Nt$.
+Then, similarly to the proof of Lemma \ref{pi(Q)}, we can deduce that $\ap$ transversally intersects $\Nt$.
 This contradicts the assumption that $\ap$ is in $\td{Q}$.